Why The Kuranda Village Should Be On Your Cairns Itinerary

 I was on the tour by myself and was seriously dreading the awkward small talk I was going to be forced to have with whatever people I was crammed into a cabin with.
 BUT I changed cars 4 times with the different stops down the mountain, and because I was “Diamond View,” I had a cabin to myself every single time!
 Not that many people had opted to upgrade so there was hardly anyone else riding in them.

 The second half of the Skyrail journey had the best views.
 You can see for miles where the rainforest meets the Coral Sea.
 It’s incredible.
-I put some Texas country music on (because I had the cabin to myself hehe) and just sat back and took in the views.
+I just sat back and took in the views.

 What sounds the most exciting to you?
 Comment below!